scala/scala/README.md

 ## Testing

-There is a small set of test files in `/test/tasty/`, here is the procedure (to be automated later):
+There is a small set of test files in `/test/tasty/`, which are simply run with `scala TastyTest.scala`, and outputting "All passed!" if there are no errors.
+There are a few requirements:
-  - Create a directory `out` in `/test/tasty/` to be your classpath (it is in the `.gitignore`)
-  - Use `sbt dist/mkBin` to generate a fresh build of scala (referred to as `sc`).
-  - Compile sources in `/test/tasty/src-2/` with `sc`.
-    - Use option `Ydebug-tasty` to print information specific to unpickling TASTy files.
-  - Compile sources in `/test/tasty/src-3/` with a build of `dotc` that outputs version `17.0` of TASTy.
-  - Files matching `/test/tasty/src-2/**/Test*.scala` are designed to test that symbols from TASTy files are unpickled correctly, so depend on symbols that are defined in `/test/tasty/src-3/*`.
-    - These are required to pass before they can be committed. (i.e. print "_Suite passed!_" when their main function is run.)
-  - `/test/tasty/suspended/` are for dotty sources that have not yet been feature implemented.
-  - Some tests require the Dotty class library on the classpath, to obtain this, just use [coursier](https://get-coursier.io), for example like `scala -classpath out:$(coursier fetch -p ch.epfl.lamp:dotty-library_<VERSION>:<RELEASE>) tastytest.TestHello` to run the `TestHello` suite.
+  - `dotc` is on the PATH and is compatible with version `0.19.0-RC1`.
+  - `coursier` is also on the PATH.
+[Get coursier](https://get-coursier.io)

+The testing framework relies upon tests being defined in the `tastytest` package in a class with a main method and a name matching `Test*`.
+A successful test should print the single line `Suite passed!`.
+Tests should be defined in `src-2` so that they are compiled with `scalac` and depend on classes which are defined in `src-3` which are compiled with `dotc`.
+Tests that fail should be put in `suspended` to document that they are incompatible at present.

 ## Notes